josuneha/AzureVision/Instructions/4-face-service.md

 5. When prompted, enter **5** and observe the result.
 6. Edit the code in the **Main** function for menu option **5** to to experiment with different combinations of names and the images **person1.jpg** and **person2.jpg**.

+## Save your results

+Save the **.jpg** image results given by the python app.
+You will send an email by the end of the labs with the selected picture and results.

 ## More information